alcopaul/AssemblyLanguageQuines/README.md

 delta3TASM32MASM32MASM64QUINE.txt are the 3 source codes (ended by CrLf, the defacto line break for Microsoft)

 ~ alCoPaUL [GIMO][As][aBrA][NPA][b8][BCVG][rRlf] 2/27/2023, NYC

+Notes For TASM32, MASM32, MASM64 Quines
+UPDATE: March 1, 2023

+1.)
+Adjust your text viewer (e.g. Notepad) to open with Windows CRLF formatting.
+2.)
+Adjust your Windows console up to the 169th column for the artsy/proper view of the quine..
+3.)
+For the first quine, replace the tilde (~) with the minus (-) sign.
+4.)
+To get the proper source code output, do the birdquine.exe > birdquine.txt and assemble/link birdquine.txt for the roundtrip, proving that it is indeed a quine.

+Build Tools:
+a.)
+Use Visual Studio 2010 x86/win64 build tools.
+The libs should be compatible but I included the exact libs as a separate download just in case. b.)
+Obtain TASM 5 and update it with the necessary .exe patches coz assembling the TASM32 source code with the vanilla/rtm version leads to error.
+You can download the LATEST TASM32.EXE (version 5.4) from Embarcadero's C++ Builder 10.4 Suite, which is free to try.
+I used TLINK32.EXE (updated) from TASM 5 suite.
+You can use any of the 2 Microsoft C Runtime libs (the one with "t" and the other one with "latest") that I provided with no error.

+~ alCoPaUL [GIMO][As][aBrA][NPA][b8][BCVG][rRlf] 3/1/2023, NYC